walf443/bulk_loader/README.md

 ## Description

 BulkLoader::DSL only create bulk\_loader class method and bulk\_loader method.
-So you can use any object that is not ActiveRecord.
+So you can use with any object that is not ActiveRecord.

 ### Defining bulk\_loader method